-Moreover, recent guidance (6 March 2014) states that: 'Unmet housing need (including traveller sites) is unlikely to outweigh the harm to the Green Belt and other harm to constitute the "very special circumstances" justifying inappropriate development on a site within the Green Belt.'
+Recent guidance (6 March 2014) states: 'Unmet housing need (including traveller sites) is unlikely to outweigh the harm to the Green Belt and other harm to constitute the 'very special circumstances' justifying inappropriate development on a site within the Green Belt.'

-The Government's position on Green Belt policy, therefore, is very clear.
+The Government's position on Green Belt policy, therefore, is ominously clear.
 The fundamental aim remains to prevent urban sprawl by keeping land permanently open.
-Boundaries of Green Belts should only be changed in "exceptional circumstances", and unmet housing need is not an exceptional circumstance to justify taking land out of the Green Belt.
+Boundaries of Green Belts should be changed only in 'exceptional circumstances', and unmet housing need is not an exceptional circumstance to justify taking land out of the Green Belt.

-North Wessex Downs AONB
+North Wessex Downs AONB.

 Under the Countryside and Rights of Way Act 2000 the Council has a statutory duty to have regard for the purposes for which the North Wessex Downs were designated an AONB, that is to conserve and enhance the natural beauty of the landscape.

-The NPPF places AONBs in the highest category of landscape protection and affords them "great weight" in the decision-making process.
+The NPPF places AONBs in the highest category of landscape protection and affords them 'great weight' in the decision-making process.
 Further to this the NPPF confirms that AONBs are one location where restrictions apply to development and accordingly that: 'Planning permission should be refused for major developments in these designated areas except in exceptional circumstances and where it can be demonstrated they are in the public interest.'

-Re: Core Policy 7 - Providing Supporting Infrastructure:
+Core Policy 7 - Providing Supporting Infrastructure:

-4. There is a lack of appropriate infrastructure to support the Plan as outlined.
-I cannot see how public services and infrastructure, such as the road network, which are already over-stretched in many places can possibly be improved within the timescales to meet such a great increase in demand.
-I do not believe that the District will be able to cope with this level of growth and I am very concerned about the impact it will have on the environment and the countryside.
+There is a lack of appropriate infrastructure to support the Plan as outlined.

+Public services and infrastructure, such as the road network, which are already overstretched in many places cannot possibly be improved within the timescales to meet such a great increase in demand.
+I do not believe that the District will be able to cope with this level of growth and I am most concerned about the impact it will have on the environment and the countryside.
 I therefore believe the Plan as it currently stands to be ineffective and unsound.

-Re: Core Policy 4:
+Core Policy 4:

-5. The consultation process has been poor.
+The consultation process has been poor.

 The report to the Council about the consultation process ignores important procedural and policy challenges, and seriously understates opposition to the proposals voiced both in the several thousand written comments received and at the public meetings convened to discuss the plan.
 I therefore believe the Plan has not been positively prepared.